Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Convex Powerset Functor

 The main intuition behind the proof is best understood in the case where $X = \{x_1,\dots,x_n\}$ is finite, even though the proof will work for arbitrary $X$.
 In this case we may view probability distributions and fuzzy predicates on $X$ as vectors in $\real^n$, and the expectation modality simply computes the dot product between two such vectors:

 If $A,B\in \cfun X$ satisfy $\dhk(d)(A,B) > \epsilon$, then this means, by the definition of the Hausdorff distance, that there must be some $\mu\in A$ such that $\dk(\mu,\nu) > \epsilon$ for all $\nu\in B$ (or we are in the symmetric situation with $A$ and $B$ swapped).
-This implies that $B$ and the $\epsilon$-ball around $\mu$ are disjoint convex sets, so we can apply the hyperplane separation theorem to find a hyperplane $H$ such that the two sets lie on opposite sides of that plane.
+This implies that $B$ and the $\epsilon$-ball around $\mu$ are disjoint convex sets, so we can apply the hyperplane separation theorem to find a hyperplane $H$ such that the two sets lie on opposite sides of that plane (more precisely, $B$ may intersect the hyperplane, but the $\epsilon$-ball may not).
 A price function witnessing distance at least $\epsilon$ under the combined modality $\lambda$ can now be constructed from the normal vector of $H$.

 Our proof mostly follows the outline above, but because we may now be working with infinite-dimensional vector spaces, some functional analysis will be required.
 We leverage this added complexity in~\cref{sec:borel}, where we show that the duality result remains true when passing from discrete probability measures to Borel probability measures.